-v.
+Appellant primarily cites two cases in support of his contention that the circuit court erred in response to the jury question: Battle v.
+State, 287 Md.
+675 (1980); and Bollenbach v.
 United States, 326 U.S. 607 (1946).
-In Battle, the Court of Appeals held that the trial court abused its discretion in responding to a jury note which asked: "When a possible consensual sexual relationship becomes non-consensual for some reason, during the course of the action[,] can the act then be considered rape?"
+In Battle, the Supreme Court held that the trial court abused its discretion in responding to a jury note which asked: "When a possible consensual sexual relationship becomes non-consensual for some reason, during the course of the action[,] can the act then be considered rape?"
 287 Md. at 678.
 The circuit court responded that it was possible for a situation to begin as consensual but become nonconsensual.
 The circuit court continued to explain that "[w]ith respect to the presence or absence of the element of consent, it is true, of course, that however reluctantly given, consent to the act at any time prior to penetration deprives the subsequent intercourse of its criminal character."
 Id. at 679 (emphasis added).
-The Court of Appeals, in holding that the response was an abuse of discretion, noted that the response was ambiguous because rape may occur where consent exists prior to intercourse, but is withdrawn prior to penetration.
+The Supreme Court, in holding that the response was an abuse of discretion, noted that the response was ambiguous because rape may occur where consent exists prior to intercourse, but is withdrawn prior to penetration.
 Id. at 684.
-The Court of Appeals reasoned that the circuit court's instruction - that consent to the act at any time prior to penetration deprives the subsequent intercourse of its criminal character - was confusing.
-The Court of Appeals concluded that "the combination of the ambiguous question, ambiguously clarified by the trial judge . . . create[ed] sufficient confusion . . . to warrant reversal and a remand for a new trial."
+The Supreme Court reasoned that the circuit court's instruction - that consent to the act at any time prior to penetration deprives the subsequent intercourse of its criminal character - was confusing.
+The Supreme Court concluded that "the combination of the ambiguous question, ambiguously clarified by the trial judge . . . create[ed] sufficient confusion . . . to warrant reversal and a remand for a new trial."
 Id. at 685.